seeseekey/picoboy-hal-boards/boards/picoboy-color/README.md

 # [Picoboy Color] - Board Support for the [Picoboy Color]

-You should include this crate if you are writing code that you want to run on an [Picoboy Color] - Play, learn, program!
+You should include this crate if you are writing code that you want to run on a [Picoboy Color] - Play, learn, program!
 In color!.

 This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Feather.